jennifert/jekyll-site/_posts/2015-03-14-IIS7-Development-Environment.markdown

 ### Install the URL rewrite plug-in for IIS.
 Then restart server
 Go to the [Microsoft Site](http://www.iis.net/downloads/microsoft/url-rewrite) to download the latest version.

-The step will allow you to use "Pretty URLs" on your blog.
+This step will allow you to use "Pretty URLs" on your blog.

 ### Download and install WordPress
 [WordPress.org](http://wordpress.org/download/) always has the latest versions (4.1.1 at the time of writing).
 Also, check out the [translations](https://make.wordpress.org/polyglots/teams/) to download WordPress in your language, though some of these ay not be the latest.